 On the edge of a 1940s Wild West film set in the Mojave Desert, five miles from anything even resembling civilisation, sits the legendary Pappy and Harriet's.
 At this rock'n'roll roadhouse, you can sink margaritas in jam jars, eat blue cheese smothered Tex-Mex food and dance to sweaty Americana sounds in what used to be an 'outlaw biker burrito bar'.
 A favourite of local lad Josh Homme, it has seen tequila sodden shows by Arctic Monkeys, Eagles Of Death Metal, Vampire Weekend and Robert Plant.

-Swapping a Californian polo field for equally searing Caribbean waters, the SS Coachella sets sail for its maiden voyages to the Bahamas and Jamaica this December.
-Following in the slipstream of the Weezer Cruise, R Kelly's Love Letter Cruise and electronica bosh-fest Holy Ship, it'll see an ocean liner called the Celebrity Silhouette which comes complete with nine bars - transformed into a floating festival, with sets from Pulp, Hot Chip, Yeasayer, Grimes and Warpaint.
+Swapping a Californian polo field for equally searing Caribbean waters, the SS Coachella sets sail for its maiden voyages to the Bahamas and Jamaica back in 2012.
+Aquatic parties have included the Weezer Cruise, R Kelly's Love Letter Cruise, electronica bosh-fest Holy Ship and the Celebrity Silhouette which came complete with nine bars - transformed into a floating festival, with sets from Pulp, Hot Chip, Yeasayer, Grimes and Warpaint.
 Here's to hipsters on the high seas!

 A former horse hospital, thankfully the smell of manure no longer wafts around Proud¹s 200 year old, Grade II listed flagship venue on Chalk Farm Road.
 After watching a show you can get your drink on in the stables where sickly beasts who¹d hurt themselves pulling barges along the canals could rest up.
 If you¹ve a thing for venues with a horsey history, also try the Horse Hospital in Bloomsbury.